trucklette/100-days-of-code/r1-log.md

 Learned some numbers and math methods, made a random number generator.

 ### R1D5 [October 7, 2018]
-Finished conditional statement tutorial, did a conditional challange.
+Finished conditional statement tutorial, did a conditional challenge.

 ### R1D6 [October 8, 2018]
 Did half of the functions, got too tired and stopped :(.

 ### R1D7 [October 9, 2018]
 Finished functions, moving on to some pratice tomorrow.

+### R1D10 [October 10, 2018]
+Did a calculating challenge with functions.